kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 * exec binaries of referenced KRM functions

 Here, configuration file means a non-kustomization yaml file.
 The command cannot run on `target`s that need the `--load-restrictor LoadRestrictionsNone` flag for `kustomize build`.
-Additionally, the command only copies referenced files that reside inside `scope`.
-Note that for the localization to occur, `scope` must contain `target` and naturally if `target` is remote, `scope` should be as well.
-The copied files sit under the same relative paths in `newDir` as those that their counterparts sit under in `scope`.
+Additionally, note that for the localization to occur on a local `target`, `scope` must contain `target`.
+The copied files sit under the same relative paths in `newDir` that their counterparts sit under in `scope` and in the repo, for local and remote `target`s, respectively.

 The command localizes the copy of `target` in `newDir` by downloading all remote files that `target` references.
 For each downloaded exec binary that KRM functions reference, the command removes users' executable permissions and prints a